 - adults over the age of 18 at risk of flu (including everyone aged 65 and over)

 - children aged six months to two years at risk of flu

-Please consult you GP Surgery if you want more information about your local vaccination program.
+Please consult you GP Surgery if you would like more information about your local vaccination programme.